dcm4che/dcm4chee-arr/README.md

 Features
 -----
-1)Provides standard repository as defined by IHE Audit Trail see [ATNA](http://wiki.ihe.net/index.php?title=Audit_Trail_and_Node_Authentication)
+1. Provides standard repository as defined by IHE Audit Trail see [ATNA](http://wiki.ihe.net/index.php?title=Audit_Trail_and_Node_Authentication)

-i-Audit messages following the DICOM XML schema for audit messages.
+  1. Audit messages following the DICOM XML schema for audit messages.

-ii-Provides application activity and audit record used message generation.
+  2. Provides application activity and audit record used message generation.

-iii-Uses dcm4che implementation for SYSLOG protocol.
+  3. Uses dcm4che implementation for SYSLOG protocol.

-iv-Supports audit reporting via either TLS or UDP.
+ 4. Supports audit reporting via either TLS or UDP.

-2)Provides support for LDAP and JSON file configuration
+2. Provides support for LDAP and JSON file configuration

-3)Provides a configurable and customizable clean up mechanism for the audit record repository.
+3. Provides a configurable and customizable clean up mechanism for the audit record repository.

-4)Provides a configurable and customizable Back up mechanism for the audit record repository.
+4. Provides a configurable and customizable Back up mechanism for the audit record repository.

-5)provides a restful service for controlling the service as well as querying the repository.
+5. Provides a restful service for controlling the service as well as querying the repository.

-6)Provides a simple web interface for filtering queries.
+6. Provides a simple web interface for filtering queries.

-7)Supports new dcm4che library version 3.3.5
+7. Supports new dcm4che library version 3.3.5

-8)Supports new dcm4che storage framework v2.0.0
+8. Supports new dcm4che storage framework v2.0.0

-9)Back up mechanism supports exporting tar and zip containers using the dcm4che storage framework.
+9. Back up mechanism supports exporting tar and zip containers using the dcm4che storage framework.

 Build
 -----